-- Critically assess the profile and trends of disaster risk in Trinidad and Tobago with specific focus on the impact of climate change on the economy and health outcomes of its population including migrants, as well as the adequacy of policies and legal frameworks of the country to adapt and mitigate climate change, as well as critically review the disaster risk reduction approach of the country to the changing disaster risk circumstances; - A country risk analysis, looking at the government's and its support structures' capacity to adequately prepare and respond to the negative impact of climate change and natural disasters, particularly with regards to the most vulnerable groups: women, children, people with disabilities; - Examine the effectiveness of environmental policies to foster the sustainable use and management of natural resources (i.e. water, waste, conservation management, marine and coastal zones management, biodiversity, and natural resources management); - Examine the issues related to renewable energy and energy efficiency and the main challenges and opportunities to the country; - Examine the impact of urbanization on the environment and sustainability of growth in the country and how these might impact various groups in society in different ways - Examine use of nature based solutions to build back better and greener; - Examine issues related to pollution, waste and chemicals and their impact on the country and opportunities for e.g. circular economy. - Examine emergency plans to see if they address the needs of the most vulnerable and have included international mechanisms such as the Minimum Initial Service Package (MISP) for sexual and reproductive health in emergencies.
+- Critically assess the profile and trends of disaster risk in Suriname with specific focus on the impact of climate change and climate variability on the economy and health outcomes of its population including hinterland populations and migrants, as well as the adequacy of policies and legal frameworks of the country to adapt and mitigate climate change, as well as critically review the disaster risk reduction approach of the country to the changing exposure and vulnerability to disaster risk; - A country environmental risk analysis, looking at the government's and its support structures' capacity to adequately prepare and respond to the impact of climate change and increased disasters risk, particularly with regards to the most vulnerable groups: hinterland communities, women, children, people with disabilities; - Examine the effectiveness and coherence of environmental policies to foster the sustainable use and management of natural resources (i.e. water, waste, conservation management, coastal zones and marine resources management, and natural resources management);

+- Examine the issues related to renewable energy and energy efficiency and the main challenges and opportunities to the country; - Examine the impact of urbanization on the environment and sustainability of growth in the country and how these might impact various groups in society in different ways.